Ada-Developers-Academy/core-pses/02/calculate-cart-total.md

 Example clarifying questions:

 1. How should the function handle special characters?
-1. Should the function be case in sensitive?
+1. Should the function be case insensitive?
 1. How should the function handle invalid input like numbers?
+1. What should the function do if an item isn't in the price list?
+1. Inventories and prices often change.
+Should I structure my code to anticipate changes to the price data?
+1. Can the same item appear in the cart more than once?
+1. Is there a maximum number of items allowed in the shopping cart?

 ##### !end-explanation
 ### !end-challenge
 <!-- prettier-ignore-end -->